 • The graduate school admission process and how to develop a competitive application

-• Duke graduate programs and research opportunities
+• Duke Graduate School programs and research opportunities

-• Duke Graduate school funding and fellowship opportunities
+• Duke Graduate School funding and fellowship opportunities

 • Summer research opportunities at Duke